fredxfred/interviewapi/README.md

 # interviewapi

-Your task is to ship an API that parses input JSON with the a "url" field, then send a GET request to that url, print the response, and then exit.
+Your task is to ship an API that parses input JSON with a "url" field, then send a GET request to that url, and finally return that response.